 - Illegal activities/violence: criminal record and any previous episodes of violence or other acts of aggression.

-- Present social situation: what support do they currently have at home?
+- Present social situation: establish what support they currently have at home.

-- Premorbid personality: how does the individual describe his or her personality before becoming unwell?
-Overall mood or temperament - ie anxious, obsessional, solitary or social?
+- Premorbid personality: note how the individual would describe his or her personality before becoming unwell.
+Establish the patient's overall mood or temperament - ie anxious, obsessional, solitary or social.
 If necessary, include detail on:

 - Character traits.